 Jacket and pants required.
 Quality rain gear will keep you dry, warm, and safe.
 Poor rain gear is the quickest and easiest way to being uncomfortable and cold.
-The jacket must be able to fit over a PFD/life jacket, and the pants must be able to reach the tops of your feet WHILE SITTING DOWN so your feet stay dry while canoeing in the rain (yes, we canoe in the rain).
+The jacket must be able to fit over a PFD/life jacket, and the pants must feel comfortable while seated.

 There are many different kinds of rain gear, but the kind you get must be completely waterproof (water-resistant is NOT waterproof) and non-insulated.
-Insulated rain gear causes dangerous levels of overheating in the summer; do not buy it.
+Insulated rain gear is for winter use and causes overheating in the summer; do not buy it.
 "Water-resistant" clothing will not keep you dry if it rains; do not buy it.

 Gore-Tex is the gold standard for a waterproof and breathable material.
 It is also expensive.
 There are other materials similar to Gore-Tex made by other brands, so do your research.
 Laminated nylon also works, but it is not as breathable thus making thermoregulation more difficult.
 Go to your favorite outdoor equipment vendor and ask them to help you select the rain gear that is best for you.
-Let them know you will be going on a 7- to 21-day canoe trip and that will help them get a better idea of what you need.
+Let them know you will be going on a 7- to 21-day canoe trip, and that will help them get a better idea of what you need.
 Again, you need both a jacket and pants.
 No insulated rain gear.
 No water-resistant rain gear.
-NO PONCHOS.
+NO FROGG TOGGS OR PONCHOS.

-REI Co-op Groundbreaker Rain Jacket - \$69.95

-Columbia Hikebound Jacket - \$80.00

-The North Face Venture 2 Jacket - \$99.00

-REI Co-op Rainier Rain Jacket - \$99.95 (this is what I use)
+REI Co-op Groundbreaker Rain Jacket - \$69.95 Columbia Hikebound Jacket - \$80.00 The North Face Venture 2 Jacket - \$99.00 REI Co-op Rainier Rain Jacket - \$99.95 (this is what I use) REI Co-op Essential Rain Pants - \$59.95 (this is what I use) REI Co-op Rainier Full-Zip Rain Pants - \$99.95 Marmot PreCip Full-Zip Rain Pants - \$100.00 REI Co-op XeroDry GTX Pants - \$149.00

-REI Co-op Essential Rain Pants - \$59.95 (this is what I use)
+REI Co-op Essential

-REI Co-op Rainier Full-Zip Rain Pants - \$99.95

-Marmot PreCip Full-Zip Rain Pants - \$100.00

-REI Co-op XeroDry GTX Pants - \$149.00